Is our school system in Australia killing off resilience?

 Winning by Volume

 Have you heard of the phrase ‘winning by volume’ in your worldly travels?
 It works like this.
-Study consistently and continuously to gain your knowledge so that when you need an answer, it is not the first time you have heard of this subject or concept.
+Study consistently and continuously to gain knowledge so that when you need an answer, it is not the first time you have heard of this subject or concept.

-However, it is still important that you make sure you do find another path to the top of the mountain!
+However, it is still important that you find a path to the top of the mountain!

 Continue reading “Winning by Volume”